Registration, Evaluation, Authorisation and Restriction of Chemicals: Background

 The European Commission's (EC) White Paper of 2001 on a 'future chemical strategy' proposed a system that requires chemicals manufactured in quantities of greater than 1 tonne to be 'registered', those manufactured in quantities greater than 100 tonnes to be 'evaluated', and certain substances of high concern (for example carcinogenic, mutagenic and toxic to reproduction – CMRs) to be 'authorised'.

 The EC adopted its proposal for a new scheme to manage the manufacture, importation and supply of chemicals in Europe on in October 2003.
 This proposal eventually became law once the European Parliament officially approved its final text of REACH.
 It came into force on 1 June 2007.

 Requirements

 One of the major elements of the REACH regulation is the requirement to communicate information on chemicals up and down the supply chain.
 This ensures that manufacturers, importers, and also their customers are aware of information relating to health and safety of the products supplied.
 For many retailers the obligation to provide information about substances in their products within 45 days of receipt of a request from a consumer is particularly challenging.
 Having detailed information on the substances present in their products will allow retailers to work with the manufacturing base to substitute or remove potentially harmful substances from products.
-The list of harmful substances is continuously growing and requires organizations to constantly monitor any announcements and additions to the REACH scope.
+The list of harmful substances is continuously growing and requires organisations to constantly monitor any announcements and additions to the REACH scope.
 This can be done on the European Chemicals Agency's website.